open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If different from 'none', <a href="operations.md#get-the-lot-for-a-procurementprojectlot">get the lot for the ProcurementProjectLot</a> and set its `.techniques.hasDynamicPurchasingSystem` to `true`.
-Map the code according to the <a href="codelists/dps-usage">DPS usage mapping table</a> to the lot's `.techniques.dynamicPurchasingSystem.type`.
+If different from 'none', [get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and set its `.techniques.hasDynamicPurchasingSystem` to `true`.
+Map the code according to the [DPS usage mapping table](codelists/dps-usage) to the lot's `.techniques.dynamicPurchasingSystem.type`.
 Otherwise discard.

 ```xml
 <cac:ContractingSystem>